reality66/cart66-cloud-wp/readme.txt

 = 1.6.3 - 8/30/2013 =

-- Updated: Improved perfomance by storing custom subdomain in the WordPress database
+- Updated: Improved performance by storing custom subdomain in the WordPress database
 - Updated: Option to use server side or client side product loading.
-Client side product loading is faster but requires javascript.
+Client side product loading is faster but requires JavaScript.

 = 1.6.2 - 8/26/2013 =